rackerlabs/technical-blog/_posts/2020-06-10-get-high-throughput-and-low-latency-with-your-socket-servers.md

 For non-local access to function, the CPU running the process must reach across the QuickPath Interconnect (QPI) links to access the other processor's PCI controller.
-Every time this happens, this should create some measure latency.
+Every time this happens, this should create some measure of latency.
-This experiment determines the impact of local and no-local access, as shown in the following images:
+This experiment determines the impact of local and non-local access, as shown in the following images:

 ![]({% asset_path 2020-06-10-get-high-throughput-and-low-latency-with-your-socket-servers/Picture1.png %})